teia-community/teia-docs/wiki/Governance-on-Teia.md

 * [LLC Act](https://www.google.com/url?q=https://rmiparliament.org/cms/images/LEGISLATION/PRINCIPAL/19/1990-93/LimitedLiabilityCompanyAct1990_2.pdf&sa=D&source=docs&ust=1672071429786540&usg=AOvVaw2tpz7VIluXJgiikzHW32Yv)
 * [Business Corporations Act  (pdf)](https://www.google.com/url?q=https://rmiparliament.org/cms/images/LEGISLATION/PRINCIPAL/1990/1990-0091/BusinessCorporationsAct1990_8.pdf&sa=D&source=docs&ust=1672071429786584&usg=AOvVaw042kKxetnvj5Ga9dSKpnbP)

-## Phase01: Proto DAO governed by a multisig
+## Current state: DAO beta phase with multisig as legal owner
-_(we are here currently)_

-**During this initial phase, Teia will be operating under the [Teia Operating Agreement v1.2](https://github.com/teia-community/teia-docs/blob/main/DocumentArchive/Teia%20Operating%20Agreement%20v1.2_noDoxx.pdf)** this document will be updated for the next Phases of Teias DAO launch.
+**During this current phase, Teia will be operating under the [Teia Operating Agreement v1.2](https://github.com/teia-community/teia-docs/blob/main/DocumentArchive/Teia%20Operating%20Agreement%20v1.2_noDoxx.pdf)** this document will be updated for the next Phases of Teias DAO launch.

+On Nov 20th, 2023, the first TEIA token distribution has concluded with about 3 Million tokens claimed. and on Nov 24th, we started the DAO beta testing phase ([more info in thios blog article](https://blog.teia.art/blog/dao-test-launch)).
+This means TEIA holders can start using the Teia Voting tools for Polling and DAO gobrnance.

+During the beta phase, the core team multisig will still be legally responsible and in charge so the DAO contracts can be used and tested without the risk of exploits and smart contract issues.
+Token votes by the DAO members will still be used to form decisions.

+During the current DAO testing phase, the ["Core Team Multisig"](https://github.com/teia-community/teia-docs/wiki/Teia-Multisig-wallets#man-multisig-core-team-multisig) will be the official owner of Teia's legal entity while testing and using the DAO smart contracts (see below) to get feedback from the community until the full DAO launch happens, at which point the DAO members will be the legal owners of Teia and can propose changes to the (executive) core team if needed.

 Take a look at the Multisig here: https://core-team-multisig.onrender.com/

-In the first phase, before the Teia DAO Tokens have been distributed, the ["Core Team Multisig"](https://github.com/teia-community/teia-docs/wiki/Teia-Multisig-wallets#man-multisig-core-team-multisig) will be the official owner of Teia's legal entity.

 The Multisig consists of approximately 20, but at least 11 addresses owned by highly active contributors to Teia.
 It will be used to vote on transactions involving Teia's assets, change the membership status of the core team multisig, and manage the Teia marketplace smart contracts.
 For instance, it can modify the [marketplace fee](https://github.com/teia-community/teia-docs/wiki/Marketplace-Fees) (requiring a quorum of 55% to complete transactions).